kda33/challenge/README.md

 ## Prerequisites

-Basic knowledge of Flask, Python, Docker and CURL.
+Basic knowledge of Flask, Python, Docker, and CURL.
-Python installed on your system
+Write:

-Build Flask app in docker image
+* Python script that sends an HTTP request to microservices
-Setting Up the Parallel Jobs
+* Dockerfile for Flask app
-To set up the parallel jobs, you can define each job as a separate step in a YAML file.
+* workflow for CI to set up the parallel jobs and define each job as a separate step in a YAML file.

 ### About the challenge